Lambrie/Lambrie.github.io/_posts/2020-04-09-build-flask-rest-api.md

 title:  "Create a RESTful API with Flask and Flask_RESTful"
 date:   2020-04-07 09:06:13 +0200
 categories: Python-Flask
-tags: Python Flask Web venv
+tags: Python Flask Flask_RESTful Web API
 ---
 Create a flask RESTful API using the Flask_RESTful package with Flask.